 A few weeks ago a friend told me about his personal journey through the forest of bright lights, hallucinations, and all around body-draining experience.

 “I don’t know how to explain it,” he said, “but I kept seeing this one word – berry – blinking before my eyes like a neon sign.
 And the image just kept coming back with my fever.”

 If you know my friend, nothing takes this guy down.
 Tough, focused, not going to let a little discomfort keep him from engaging the day.
 That is until he ran across this year’s electric Kool-Aid themed flu bug.

 A week later fireworks and dancing bears filled my head all from the vantage point of wrapped in a blanket on the living room sofa.
 I could only imagine this was akin to Timothy Leary experiencing Jimi Hendrix perform at Woodstock.

-For those of you who have not had this year’s mode, here are the crib notes: prepare to suffer and hunker down for a week long cycle until you return to a shell of your previous self.
-Most of us wake up early, feel a bit woozy, and then like cresting atop a tall roller coaster, quickly descend into a furious ride through a funhouse of haunted terror.
+For those of you who have not had this year’s mode, here are the crib notes: prepare to suffer and hunker down for a week-long cycle until you return to a shell of your previous self.
+Most of us wake up early, feeling a bit woozy, and then like cresting atop a tall roller coaster, quickly descend into a furious ride through a funhouse of haunted terror.
 Not trying to scare you, but this is a miserable journey.